Federal School code: 007582

 - Financial aid is not automatically renewable; you must apply every year to be considered.
 To meet the priority date at Aims, the Free Application for Federal Student Aid (FAFSA) must be filed by March 15 for the upcoming school year (fall/spring/summer).

 - You are now limited to 12 full-time semesters (or 600%) of Pell Grant eligibility during your lifetime.
-If you have attended college for 4 years or longer, receiving the Pell Grant each year, you are likely to exhaust or have already exhausted your lifetime limit of 12 semesters of Pell Grant eligibility during the 2012-2013 school year.
+If you have attended college for 4 years or longer, receiving the Pell Grant each year, you are likely to exhaust or have already exhausted your lifetime limit of 12 semesters of Pell Grant eligibility.
 If you have attended college and received the Pell Grant for 4 years or less, you will likely not surpass the lifetime limit during the current academic year.
 However, you may contact the financial aid office if you are unsure about your Pell Grant eligibility.

 Awards may be cancelled if